olendorf/beginning_r/_units/console.md

 ---
 layout: page   # This is required
-title: Interacting with the Console and R Studio   # This is required
+title: The Console and R Studio   # This is required

 order: 20    # Determines the order of units.
 Doesn't need to be consecutive though
             # or even start with zero, the pages will be displayed in their sort